Medicaid contracts would shift poor D.C. residents’ health care amid pandemic

 The new contracts replace Amerigroup with MedStar, and instead of splitting patients by risk level, they randomly distribute about 70,000 patients to each of the three companies.

-MedStar lost the District’s business in 2017, after Wayne Turnage, deputy mayor for health and human services, castigated the company for its performance.
-In a presentation to the council, Turnage said that despite having moderate-risk patients on its plan, MedStar spent significantly more than AmeriHealth spent insuring the highest risk patients — $404 per person, per month, compared with $358.
-Turnage said MedStar’s patients also ended up in the hospital more often than those on other plans.

-Another major complaint against MedStar was that it wouldn’t arrange a contract with the other two insurers, AmeriHealth and Trusted, to allow their Medicaid patients to see doctors or use the two hospitals that MedStar operates, Georgetown University Hospital and Washington Hospital Center.
+MedStar lost the District’s business to Amerigroup in 2017, after the city faulted it for spending significantly more than AmeriHealth spent insuring the highest-risk patients — $404 per person, per month, compared with $358.
+Turnage said MedStar’s patients also ended up in the hospital more often than those on other plans, and wouldn’t arrange a contract with the city’s other two insurers, AmeriHealth and Trusted, to allow their Medicaid patients to see doctors or use the two hospitals that MedStar operates, Georgetown University Hospital and Washington Hospital Center.

-While MedStar was not running a managed-care plan for the past two years, Turnage said their hospital and specialists contracted with AmeriHealth, not Trusted and Amerigroup — leading flocks of patients to switch to the AmeriHealth plan so they could visit MedStar doctors.
-The other two plans were left, unexpectedly, with fewer patients to cover, especially when it came to higher-risk patients.
+Over the past two years, Turnage said, Medstar’s hospital and specialists contracted with AmeriHealth, not Trusted and Amerigroup — leading flocks of patients to switch to the AmeriHealth plan so they could visit MedStar doctors.
+The other two plans were left with fewer patients, and thus unexpectedly large profits.

 Continuing that imbalance “would have pushed the program toward insolvency,” Turnage said.
+“To wait another year, to wait two more years, to wait three more years is frankly nonsense.
+It would be us turning a blind eye to a real problem.”

 Because Amerigroup lost most of its sicker patients, he added, the company ending up making huge profits — at the city’s expense.

-Amerigroup “made a 30 percent margin on a public health plan.
-That’s unheard of,” Turnage said.
-“In 18 months, Amerigroup, through no fault of their own — they lost their sick patients — made over $80 million on the Medicaid program.”

-Turnage contends that the new contracts fix that problem because they require all Federally Qualified Health Centers in the District — including nonprofits like Unity Health Care and Mary’s Center that already treat many Medicaid patients — to take any of the managed-care plans.
-All hospitals must as well.
+The new contracts require all hospitals and all Federally Qualified Health Centers in the District — including nonprofits like Unity Health Care and Mary’s Center that already treat many Medicaid patients — to take any of the managed-care plans in order to keep participating in the Medicaid program.

 Council members expressed concern that the hospital agreement rests on the District’s threat that it won’t send any fee-for-service patients to a hospital unless the hospital accepts all managed-care patients.
 Because the city plans to phase out fee-for-service within five years, that incentive will diminish.